Zákupy: Administrative division

+Etymology

+The name Zákupy is derived from the Czech word zákup.
+It was a term for inheritance right arising from purchase.

 Geography

-Zákupy is located about 7 km east of Česká Lípa and 29 km southwest of Liberec.
+Zákupy is located about 7 km east of Česká Lípa and 29 km west of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Kamenický kopec at 436 m above sea level.
 The southern part of the municipal territory extends into the Kokořínsko – Máchův kraj Protected Landscape Area.

 The Svitavka River flows through the town.
-The Ploučnice flows across the southern part of the territory, but its confluence with the Svitavka is located just outside the territory of Zákupy.
+The Ploučnice River flows across the southern part of the territory, but its confluence with the Svitavka is located just outside the territory of Zákupy.
 There are several small fishponds in the vicinity of the town.